Jeff Branson – I remember that he was a ballplayer, but not much else about him really.

 Facebooktwitterredditpinterestlinkedinmail

-2 Replies to “The Round Tripper REALLY Began 30 Years Ago With My Dad and Jeff Branson”
+2 thoughts on “The Round Tripper REALLY Began 30 Years Ago With My Dad and Jeff Branson”

 1. You’re right Toby.
 Red’s games were a wonderful time to be with family and neighbors and the regulars we learned to recognize at Veteran’s Park.
 And I love that our kids still talk about those games with a laughing recollection.
 Good times.